dogecoinfoundation/libdogecoin/doc/address.md

 HD, or _Hierarchical Deterministic_ addresses, unlike simple addresses are created from a seed key-phrase, usually twelve random unique words rather than a 256-bit private key.
 The key-phrase is then used (with the addition of a simple, incrementing number) to generate an unlimited supply of public Dogecoin addresses which the holder of the key-phrase can sign.

-### Seedphrases
+### Seed phrases

-Seedphrases, also known as mnemonic phrases, are a commonly used method to create and backup HD addresses.
+Seed phrases, also known as mnemonic phrases, are a commonly used method to create and backup HD addresses.
 These phrases consist of 12 or 24 random words, generated from a 128 or 256-bit entropy source, respectively.
-Seedphrases can then be used to generate an HD address.
+Seed phrases can then be used to generate an HD address.

+When using seed phrases to generate HD addresses, it is essential to ensure the security of the seed phrase.
+Seed phrases should be treated with extreme caution and must be stored safely in a secure location.
+There are several steps that you can take to ensure that your seed phrase remains secure:
+- Do not type your seed phrase into any device connected to the internet, as it could be compromised by malware or keyloggers.
+- Store your seed phrase offline in a secure and tamper-evident location, such as a hardware wallet, paper wallet or encrypted digital storage device.
+- Do not share your seed phrase with anyone, as it grants access to all the funds in your wallet.
+- Use a strong, unique and memorable passphrase to protect your seed phrase from unauthorized access.

+When embedding libdogecoin in your project, it is important to consider the wallet type you are using.
+HD wallets, which use seed phrases to generate addresses, are generally considered more secure than simple wallets, which use a single private key for all addresses.
+Hot wallets, which are connected to the internet, are more convenient to use but are also more vulnerable to attacks.
+Cold wallets, which are kept offline, are more secure but may be less convenient to use for frequent transactions.
+You should carefully consider your security needs and choose the appropriate wallet type for your project.

 ## Simple Address Generation Process